jgreitemann/jgreitemann.github.io/_posts/2018-09-15-variadic-expansion-in-aggregate-initialization.md

 The definition of the helper function has to go in the header as the template will need to be instantiated anew for every `N`.
-It's common to indicate that it is not meant to be used directly by the `_impl` prefix, or by placing it in an `impl::` or `detail::` namespace.
+It's common to indicate that it is not meant to be used directly by the `_impl` suffix, or by placing it in an `impl::` or `detail::` namespace.
 If the exposed function is a class member, the helper can also be made private.